 Arnold is particularly passionate about how IT can support operations. Öhlins has been using Novacura Flow for some time now with all inward deliveries and all outward deliveries – both for its shuttle system (automatic picking) and for finished products.
 They currently use Microsoft Surface computers in their trucks, giving employees picking instructions to find the right location in the warehouse.
 The products are then scanned using handheld scanners and barcodes.

 “A colleague said it should be easy to do things right, and that’s something I firmly believe,” continued Arnold.
 “We use IFS Applications™ as our business system.
 It’s incredibly powerful and competent, but can be complicated for occasional users not experienced in using the platform.
 Here, Novacura Flow is particularly exciting as one of its strengths is the ability to create steered flows, steering users to do things in a certain order and ensuring that they get access to exactly the options they need.”

-Challenge: How can customers and suppliers be offered better service and availability?
+Challenge: How can we provide customers and suppliers with better service and availability?

 “Novacura Flow is an excellent tool when we need to obtain and record information in several systems at the same time.
 One challenge we experience on a daily basis is that we have different systems that lack the ability to talk to each other.
 IT brings real benefits when you can offer both customers and suppliers a self-service option.”
 He concluded, “The most exciting thing of all about Novacura Flow is that it can work with many more things than just a business system.
 For example, we receive important safety information direct from our tensor wrenches and link this data to each order.
 Our imagination and access to developers are the only limits!”